Knee

 The knee is divided into three compartments: the medial (inner) tibiofemoral compartment, the lateral (outer) tibiofemoral compartment, and the patellofemoral compartment.
 Osteoarthritis can affect one, two, or all three compartments.

 Isolated medial compartment arthritis is the most common pattern.
 Cartilage on the medial femoral condyle and medial tibial plateau wears away, causing bone-on-bone contact, pain with weight-bearing, and a progressive varus (bowlegged) deformity.
-The lateral compartment and patellofemoral joint remain healthy, and the anterior cruciate ligament (ACL) is intact — the essential features distinguishing a UKA candidate from a total knee replacement candidate.
+The lateral compartment and patellofemoral joint remain healthy, and the anterior cruciate ligament (ACL) is intact.
+These are the essential features distinguishing a UKA candidate from a total knee replacement candidate.

 Medial UKA replaces only the damaged surfaces: a femoral component caps the medial condyle, and a tibial component resurfaces the medial plateau, with a polyethylene bearing (fixed or mobile) between them.
 The lateral compartment, patellofemoral joint, ACL, and PCL are left entirely intact.